IBM-Bluemix-Docs/tone-analyzer/getting-started.md

 -   For more information about the `/v3/tone` method, see [Using the general-purpose endpoint](/docs/tone-analyzer?topic=tone-analyzer-utgpe).
 -   For more information about the `/v3/tone_chat` method, see [Using the customer-engagement endpoint](/docs/tone-analyzer?topic=tone-analyzer-utco).
--   For more information about the methods of the service's interface, see the [API reference](https://{DomainName}/apidocs/tone-analyzer){: external}.
+-   For more information about the methods of the service's interface, see the [API & SDK reference](https://{DomainName}/apidocs/tone-analyzer){: external}.